 I can not recall mention of any change between firefox 12 and previous versions that makes it much worse for memory usage .

 Read this thread for information, but as advised previously, if you have a problem please then start your own thread by following the links and prompts from /questions/new

 There is a recently started program of continuing efforts by developers to improve Firefox's memory usage.
 This includes improved tools, to try: key into the address bar about:memory you will get interactive information about memory use, with a button to reduce it.

-- for troubleshooting suggestions see Firefox uses too much memory (RAM) - How to fix
+- for troubleshooting suggestions see Firefox uses too much memory or CPU resources - How to fix

 - development information see